aimnas/1.13_starter_documentation/README.md

 ## 2.4 Frequently Asked Settings

 ### 2.4.1 My New Game settings don't have all the options I recall/have seen elsewhere.
 Where are they now?
-In build XXXX, some of the New Game settings were moved to `JA2_Options.ini`.
+In revision 8610, some of the New Game settings were moved to `JA2_Options.ini`.

 ### 2.4.2 How do I change the amount of cash I start with?
 To change the amount of money you start with, open `\Data-1.13\TableData\DifficultySettings.xml` and edit the `<StartingCash>` value of the difficulty you want to play.